-- continue to invest in our research and development activities, including conducting preclinical studies; - submit INDs and conduct clinical trials for our current and future product candidates; - seek marketing approvals for any product candidates that successfully complete the clinical trial process; - establish a sales, marketing and distribution infrastructure and establish manufacturing capabilities, whether alone or with third parties, to commercialize product candidates for which we may obtain regulatory approval, if any; - hire additional personnel and build our internal resources, including those related to audit, patent, other legal, regulatory and tax-related services associated with maintaining compliance with exchange listing and SEC requirements, director and officer insurance premiums and investor and public relations costs; - obtain, expand, maintain, enforce and protect our intellectual property portfolio; and - operate as a public company.
+continue to invest in our research and development activities, including conducting preclinical studies;

+- submit INDs and conduct clinical trials for our current and future product candidates; - hire additional personnel and build our internal resources, including those related to audit, patent, other legal, regulatory and tax-related services associated with maintaining compliance with exchange listing and Securities and Exchange Commission (SEC) requirements, director and officer insurance premiums and investor and public relations costs; - obtain, expand, maintain, enforce and protect our intellectual property portfolio; - operate as a public company; - seek marketing approvals for any product candidates that successfully complete the clinical trial process; and - establish a sales, marketing and distribution infrastructure and establish manufacturing capabilities, whether alone or with third parties, to commercialize product candidates for which we may obtain regulatory approval, if any.

 To become and remain profitable, we must succeed in developing and eventually commercializing products that generate significant revenue.
 This will require us to be successful in a range of challenging activities, including completing clinical trials and preclinical studies of our product candidates, obtaining regulatory approval for these product candidates and manufacturing, marketing and selling any products for which we may obtain regulatory approval.
 We are only in the preliminary stages of most of these activities.
 We may never succeed in these activities and, even if we do, may never generate revenues that are significant enough to achieve profitability.
+We may encounter unforeseen expenses, difficulties, complications, delays and other unknown factors that may adversely affect our business.
+The size of our future net losses will depend, in part, on the rate of future growth of our expenses and our ability to generate revenue.
 Because of the numerous risks and uncertainties associated with biopharmaceutical product development, we are unable to accurately predict the timing or amount of increased expenses or when, or if, we will be able to achieve profitability.
 Even if we do achieve profitability, we may not be able to sustain or increase profitability on a quarterly or annual basis.
 Our failure to become and remain profitable would depress the value of our company and could impair our ability to raise capital, expand our business, maintain our research and development efforts, diversify our product candidates or even continue our operations.
+Our prior net losses and expected future net losses have had and will continue to have an adverse effect on our stockholders' equity and working capital.
 A decline in the value of our company could also cause you to lose all or part of your investment.

 We will need substantial additional capital to finance our operations, which may not be available on acceptable terms, or at all.
-A recession or other unfavorable market conditions, including economic slowdowns, recessions, inflation, rising interest rates and tightening of credit markets caused by the ongoing COVID-19 pandemic, the conflict in Ukraine or otherwise, may limit our access to capital.
+The effects of macroeconomic conditions and geopolitical events, including economic slowdowns, recessions, inflation, rising interest rates and tightening of credit markets caused by COVID-19 or another pandemic, the conflict in Ukraine or otherwise, may limit our access to capital.
 Failure to obtain this necessary capital when needed may force us to delay, limit or terminate certain of our product development efforts or other operations.